 TOTAL NUMBER OF GLAAD MEDIA AWARDS CATEGORIES: 31

 GLAAD Media Awards nominees are selected using the following four criteria:

-- Fair, Accurate and Inclusive Representations – Rather than portraying the lesbian, gay, bisexual and transgender (LGBT) community in broad stereotypes, the project deals with the characters or themes in a fair, accurate, and multi-dimensional manner, including representing the diversity of the LGBT community.
+- Fair, Accurate and Inclusive Representations – Rather than portraying the lesbian, gay, bisexual and transgender (LGBT) community in broad stereotypes, the project deals with the characters or themes in a fair, accurate, and multi-dimensional manner.
+Inclusive means that the diversity of the LGBT community is represented.

 - Boldness and Originality – The project breaks new ground by exploring LGBT subject matter in non-traditional ways and handles the LGBT content in a fresh and original manner.

 - Impact – The project has significant cultural impact.
 The media project dramatically increases the cultural dialogue about LGBT issues, or reaches an audience that is not regularly exposed to LGBT images and issues.

 - Overall Quality – A project of extremely high quality adds significance to the images and issues portrayed and draws more viewers or readers to the material.
 Fair, accurate and inclusive images may be weakened when they are part of a poor-quality project.

 FACTS ABOUT THE NOMINEES:

 - Several GLAAD Media Award nominees have received other nominations this season from: the Academy Awards (The Imitation Game); the Golden Globe Awards (The Imitation Game, Pride, Transparent, Orange is the New Black, Game of Thrones, The Normal Heart); the Independent Film Spirit Awards (Love is Strange, Dear White People); and the Grammy Awards (Sam Smith, In the Lonely Hour)

 - Both Amazon Instant Video (Transparent) and AOL Originals (True Trans with Laura Jane Grace) garnered first-time nominations this year.